The basics of the convert to lines and tones function (EX)

 If you select gray

-Adjust line width: You can adjust the width of the Outline to be detected.
+Line thickness: You can adjust the width of the outline that is detected.

 If you select monochrome

-Adjust line width: You can adjust the width of the Outline to be detected.
+Line thickness: You can adjust the width of the outline that is detected.

 Posterize first: Check this to Posterize the layer before extracting the outline.

-Checking the [Tone] category allows you to make fine adjustments to transform the shading.
-A tone layer or solid color layer will be created according to the specified number of gradients.
+Checking the Tone category allows you to make fine adjustments to transform the shading.
+A tone layer or solid color layer will be created for each level.

 Posterization

-If you check [Posterization], you can change shadows to have posterization, which is similar to what Anime painting dows.
-If not checked, this will be represented by a smooth gradient shadow.
+If you check Posterization, you can change shadows to have posterization like cel shading.
+If not checked, there will a smooth gradiated shadow.

-You can delete nodes by dragging it outside the slider range.
-You can add nodes by clicking on the empty space near the slider.
+You can delete nodes by dragging them outside the slider range.
+You can add nodes by tapping on an empty space near the slider.

-• The contents configured in [Type] are not reflected in the preview.
+Note: The tone shape configured in Type is not shown in the preview.

 How to make the conversion tone clearer